Justin-Credible/the-week-magazine-unofficial-flutter/README.md

 I am not affiliated with _The Week_ in any way.

-# Flutter Port
+# :warning: Flutter Port

 I originally wrote [this app](https://github.com/Justin-Credible/the-week-magazine-unofficial) in TypeScript and Java with Ionic for the user interface.
-As a learning exercise, this is a port of the app to Dart with [Flutter](https://flutter.io/) for the user interface.
+This is port of the app to Dart with [Flutter](https://flutter.io/) for the user interface which I did as a learning exercise.
+If you are looking for a feature complete app, then you should check out the [Ionic version](https://github.com/Justin-Credible/the-week-magazine-unofficial).

-:warning: This port is a work in progress! :warning: